• Email

 3. If you have any questions about the workshop, please contact us at info@bcplaytherapy.ca.

-Frequently Asked Questions About Certification:
+Frequently Asked Questions About Credentialing:

 3. Is there one course that I can take to satisfy the requirements for BCRPT?